jasperroloff/docker-php-ldap/README.md

 # docker-php-ldap
-Like php docker image but with ldap support
+This image does the same that [php:apache](https://hub.docker.com/_/php/) does ldap and mod_rewrite support.